paulgazz/kmax/README.md

         klocalizer -a x86_64 -a arm --all drivers/watchdog/cpwd.o

-- Generating an Arbitrary Configuration for an Architecture
+- Generating an arbitrary configuration for an architecture

     Pass a single architecture name without the compilation unit to generate an arbitrary configuration for that architecture.
 Passing